 While federal law establishes the minimum rights of most American employees, each U.S. state has the power to enact further, more stringent laws.
 California, widely known as an employee-friendly state, has some of the most extensive employment laws in the country.
 From hiring to firing, and all points in between, employers are required to comply with all such laws.

 Bowles Law recognizes the vital role of business in society’s economic well-being and in enabling workforces and families to lead more meaningful, productive lives.
 Thus, we focus on safeguarding employers through the highest caliber of legal counseling, education and litigation defense.
-Our focus on providing the best management-side employment law Los Angeles has available enables us to provide a level of personalized service unmatched by larger firms.
+Our focus on providing the best management-side employment law Pasadena has available enables us to provide a level of personalized service unmatched by larger firms.

 —Protecting your rights—